Number: 0357(Replaces CPB 385)

-Aetna considers quantitative sensory testing (QST) experimental and investigational for the evaluation of musculoskeletal pain, the management of individuals with neuropathy, prediction of the response to opioid treatment, or any other diagnoses because its diagnostic value has not been established.
+Aetna considers quantitative sensory testing (QST), also known as pressure-specified sensory device testing, experimental and investigational for the detection of hyperalgesia in chronic pain individuals on long-term opioids, the evaluation of carpal tunnel syndrome/musculoskeletal pain, the management of individuals with neuropathy, prediction of the response to opioid treatment, or any other diagnoses because its diagnostic value has not been established.

 Aetna considers current perception threshold (CPT) testing experimental and investigational because the effectiveness and clinical applicability of this testing in diagnosing and/or managing diabetic peripheral neuropathy or other diseases has not been established.

-Aetna considers voltage-actuated sensory nerve conduction threshold (VsNCT) testing experimental and investigational because its clinical value has not been established in the peer-reviewed published medical literature.
+Aetna considers voltage-actuated sensory nerve conduction threshold (VsNCT) testing (e.g., by means of the Medi-Dx 7000 or the Neural-Scan) experimental and investigational because its clinical value has not been established in the peer-reviewed published medical literature.

 Quantitative sensory testings (QSTs) are techniques employed to measure the intensity of stimuli needed to produce specific sensory perceptions.
 They are used to evaluate a sensory detection threshold or other sensory responses from supra-threshold stimulation.
 The common physical stimuli are (i) touch-pressure, (ii) vibration, and (iii) coolness, warmth, cold pain, and heat pain.
 In QST, the subject must be able to comprehend what is being asked by the test, alert and not taking mind-altering medications, and not biased to a certain test outcome.